▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 MD · Surgeon, OHSU · "Father of DMSO" (1924–2015)

 An organ-transplant surgeon who introduced DMSO to medicine in 1963, ran the studies behind the FDA bladder approval, treated thousands of patients, and co-authored the academic textbook "DMSO in Trauma and Disease."
-Spent 50+ years arguing DMSO was a stalled drug, not a failed one.
+Spent 50+ years arguing DMSO was a stalled drug, not a failed one — and personally reported the FDA had safety data on 70,000+ patients when it froze trials in 1965.

 vs. PubMed: On the bladder use, the controlled literature now agrees with him — the 2025 meta-analysis calls intravesical DMSO a standard treatment.
-On the broad pain/anti-inflammatory claims, the controlled proof never caught up.
+On the broad pain/anti-inflammatory claims, the modern US controlled-trial record never caught up, though Russia's registered Dimexide and Jacob's own 2009 review with de la Torre document the same mechanism.

 Dr. Jack C. de la Torre